More crashes this Thanksgiving holiday, but fewer DUI citations: State police

 Over the same period in 2021, there were 53 crashes in the three-county area, with one of those crashes resulting in a death.
 There were 15 people injured in those crashes last year.

 Five of last year's crashes were alcohol-related.
-The one death in the area was from one of those alcohol-related crashes.
+The region's single death was from one of those alcohol-related crashes.

 Citations handed out for speeding were down significantly.
 Troopers issued 303 citations for speeding during the holiday period, down from the 537 they handed out in 2021.